Zus-00/Invoice_Maker_.NET_WPF/README.md

 <<<<<<< HEAD
-# InvoiceMaker-WPF
+# InvoiceMaker(.NET_WPF)

 ## Overview
-**InvoiceMaker-WPF** is a professional-grade application developed to assist small businesses in managing their invoices efficiently.
-Built using **Windows Presentation Foundation (WPF)**, it showcases expertise in object-oriented programming (OOP), advanced C# techniques, and modern UI design.
+A Windows Presentation Foundation (WPF) application developed to streamline invoice generation and management.
+It showcases implementation in object-oriented programming (OOP), advanced C# techniques, and modern UI design.

 The application offers dynamic features like importing invoice data from files, calculating totals with taxes, and providing a user-friendly interface for real-time updates.